Skip to main content

 4. Local LLMs AND frontier models – without token caps

-CompanyGPT runs Qwen3-235B on STACKIT as the default sovereign flagship, complemented by Llama 3/4, Mistral, DeepSeek, GPT-OSS and LeoLM via vLLM/Ollama – and switches on demand to the frontier models (GPT-5.4 / GPT-5.1, Claude 4.6 / Opus, Gemini 3 Flash / Pro) GDPR-compliant via Azure, AWS and GCP.
-There are no token caps – cloud and token costs are billed at the list price at the hyperscaler, with no markup.
+CompanyGPT runs Qwen3-235B on STACKIT as the default sovereign flagship, complemented by Llama 3/4, Mistral, DeepSeek, GPT-OSS and LeoLM via vLLM/Ollama – and switches on demand to the frontier models (GPT-5.6 (in the EU data zone GPT-5.4/5.5), Claude Opus 4.8, Gemini 3.5 Flash / Pro) GDPR-compliant via Azure, AWS and GCP.
+There are no token caps – cloud and token costs are billed at the list price of the cloud provider, with no surcharge by innFactory.

-We run three realistic scenarios.
-Assumption: 1.2M tokens per user per month – exactly the token density basebox calibrates its Medium and Enterprise tiers on (60M / 50 users or 360M / 300 users per year).
-Important: as the flagship model for the sovereign setup we position Qwen3-235B on STACKIT AI Model Serving – a quasi-frontier-class OSS model, hosted by Schwarz Digits in German data centres.
-For routine workloads, gpt-5-mini on Azure extends the stack, and for special cases (long contexts, legal briefs, agentic coding) we switch on demand to GPT-5.4 / GPT-5.1, Claude 4.6 / Opus or Gemini 3 Flash / Pro – all GDPR-compliant via Azure, AWS and GCP.
-Token prices based on ai-prices.eu (May 2026).
+The decisive logic behind it: user-based / token-component models scale with the number of users and usage – every additional employee increases the licence cost.
+CompanyGPT’s fixed-price / maintenance model stays independent of that; on top come only token costs at the list price of the cloud provider, with no surcharge by innFactory.
+As the flagship model for the sovereign setup we position Qwen3-235B on STACKIT AI Model Serving – a quasi-frontier-class OSS model, hosted by Schwarz Digits in German data centres.
+For routine workloads, GPT-5 mini on Azure extends the stack, and for special cases (long contexts, legal briefs, agentic coding) we switch on demand to GPT-5.6 (in the EU data zone GPT-5.4/5.5), Claude Opus 4.8 or Gemini 3.5 Flash / Pro – all GDPR-compliant via Azure, AWS and GCP.

 6. “Is on-prem really worth it?” – Mostly: no

 A question every §203 hospital and every municipality asks: should we buy GPUs to be truly self-contained?
-The cloud-vs-local inference calculator on ai-prices.eu delivers a sobering answer for realistic office workloads (45h/week, 70% utilisation, 27 ct/kWh power):
+For realistic office workloads that do not run under constant full load (e.g. a typical 45h/week at moderate utilisation), the answer is usually sobering:

 Our recommendation – and the core of the CompanyGPT model: